mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 > How many times I have gone down into the Blue Dragon’s cave for you!

-This ‘you’ is the attitude [where] Baso calmly and [simply] enters into death without saying anything; just “Sun Face Buddha, Moon Face Buddha.”
-That is ‘you’.
+This “you” is the attitude [where] Baso calmly and [simply] enters into death without saying anything; just “Sun Face Buddha, Moon Face Buddha.”
+That is “you.”
 But in order to get to this point, “how many times I have gone down into the Blue Dragon’s cave for you!”
-How many times we have to go into the Blue Dragon’s cave.
-That means bitterness, and lots of strictness, hard practice, and lots of things there.
+How many times we have to get into the Blue Dragon’s cave.
+That means bitterness, lots of strictness, hard practice, and lots of things there.

 It is said that a Dragon possesses a jewel in his jaw.
 So in order to get the jewel from the dragon, you have to go to the cave where the dragon lives.
 Without going to that cave, you cannot get it.
-But that going to the cave and getting the jewel is very hard practice.
+But going to the cave and getting the jewel is very hard practice.
 Risking your life to go there, to get the jewel – this is really practice for us.

 So, “How many times I have gone down into the Blue Dragon’s cave for you!”
-We cannot count, or you cannot envision how many times we should go there.
+We cannot count, or we cannot envision how many times we should go there.
 We should experience the hard practice how often, how many times?
 And then we can get the jewel?
 We don’t know.

-##### 42:50

 Setchō says,